Female genital mutilation in New Zealand

 In New Zealand, female genital mutilation (FGM) was made illegal in 1996 through an amendment to the Crimes Act 1961 when s204A was added.
 FGM is an issue in New Zealand because of the number of migrants from countries where FGM is commonly practised settling in New Zealand.
-FGM is referred to as procedures that, for non-medical reasons, intend to cause harm to female genital organs.
-The procedures may have negative health impacts by causing problems such as urinating, infections, severe bleeding and complications during childbirth.
+FGM refers to procedures that, for non-medical reasons, intend to cause harm to female genital organs.
+The procedures may have negative health impacts by causing problems such as difficulty urinating, infections, severe bleeding and complications during childbirth.
 Procedures are normally carried out on girls from infancy to 15 years old.
 FGM is predominantly practised in countries throughout the Middle East, Asia and in Africa.

 Background

 FGM is a cultural tradition, based upon the belief that having FGM performed upon young girls is in their best interests.
 Despite the first known documentation of FGM being recorded in Egypt in 25BC, it is thought that the practice of FGM has been occurring for some centuries prior to this.
 While FGM practices differ between communities, the theory among them remains relatively similar.
-That is that women are more attractive prospects for marriage when they have had the FGM procedure and in some regions it is considered a necessary part of a girl's social development.
+Specifically, women are more attractive prospects for marriage when they have had the FGM procedure and in some regions it is considered a necessary part of a girl's social development.
 Where the most severe forms of FGM are practised (such as where infibulation is performed – this is the narrowing or sealing off of the vaginal opening) women are prevented from engaging in any promiscuity prior to marriage, thus making them more desirable.
 It is further believed that FGM saves women from temptation and safeguards the morality of women.
 In some communities where FGM is a tradition, misconceptions regarding the benefits of FGM have been passed through generations.
 Some beliefs include that FGM: promotes fertility, is an essential measure to ensure good health of the baby and the cleanliness of a woman and that the clitoris is a feature of masculinity and therefore FGM procedures create a smooth skin surface that is more desirable.